epklein/epklein.github.io/_posts/2025Q4/2025-10-26-problem-solving-swe.md

 ## Conclusion

 Problem-solving forms the foundation of effective software engineering.
-By focusing on these five dimensions we can create a structured approach to developing these competencies within our teams.
+By focusing on these five dimensions, we can create a structured approach to developing these competencies within our teams.

 Setting clear expectations for each level of problem-solving proficiency allows [SEMs](/mgmt/sem/sem-role) to guide their teams toward continuous improvement.
 Like building a utility belt of tools and techniques, developing problem-solving skills is an ongoing journey that requires deliberate practice and regular refinement.